trackmania-rl/tmrl/readme/tuto_library.md

 ---

-_(Note 1: I have not done any hyperparameter tuning when writing this tutorial and I have selected most values randomly, so it is very likely you can find much better training hyperparameters for this toy task if you like to try.
+_(Note 1: I have not conducted any hyperparameter tuning when writing this tutorial and I have selected most values randomly, so it is very likely you can find much better training hyperparameters for this toy task if you like to try.
 However, be mindful that this task is much harder than it looks: the dummy RC drone has random and fairly long action and observation delays, which makes reaching the target difficult for vanilla RL algorithms like SAC.)_

 _(Note 2: Although in this tutorial we have run the `RolloutWorker` and the `Trainer` on the same CPU/GPU, this is of course not recommended in real applications.